sorokine/rr62x/README.md

 # RocketRAID 62x SATA Controller Linux Driver with dkms Support

  * Modified from https://github.com/clockfort/rr62x
- * dkmps.conf and dkms instructions from https://help.ubuntu.com/community/RocketRaid
+ * dkms.conf and dkms instructions from https://help.ubuntu.com/community/RocketRaid
  * see README file for original instructions and requirements
  * was tested on Ubuntu 16.04
  * after dkms support is enabled the driver will be rebuilt and installed automatically on every kernel upgrade